by Mike Shea on 12 August 2013

 When we GMs are off to a gaming convention, it can be pretty tough to bring only what we need and avoid filling a U-Haul with every sourcebook we might want to run.
 While we've covered the basics of survival for a gaming convention, today we're going to look specifically at some options for our extremely portable GM-focused RPG gaming kit.
 This kit is particularly tuned to help run a couple of games at Gencon and is updated from previous versions based on newly released games over 2013.
 With a major shift towards rules-light story-heavy games, we can pack a lot lighter than previous years and not mismanage our players' expectations.

-This year there are a lot of very strong con-friendly systems we can focus on beyond 4e D&D and Pathfinder.
-Dungeon World, Fate Core, 13th Age, and the D&D Next playtest are all excellent con-friendly systems.
+There are many simple RPGs that pack up very well for a convention.
+Dungeon World, Fate Core, 13th Age, and the D&D Starter Set are all excellent con-friendly systems.
 None of them require fancy tabletop setups — you could go completely mini-less if you want.
 A nice dry-erase mat and some monster tokens can't hurt if you're running a more traditional D&D game.

 Fate Accelerated Edition is an excellent con-friendly RPG.
 The hardcopy is slim, the system is simple, and you can flex it out to fit just about any genre in which you want to adventure.
 Grab a copy and stick it into your bag.
 It's worth the weight.